viamrobotics/docs/docs/fleet/cli.md

 The CLI lets you:

 - Retrieve [organization](/fleet/organizations/) and location information
-- Manage [robot fleet](/fleet/) data and logs
+- Manage [machine fleet](/fleet/) data and logs
-- Control robots by issuing component and service commands
+- Control machines by issuing component and service commands
 - Upload and manage [modular resources](/registry/) in the Viam registry

 For example, this CLI command moves a servo to the 75 degree position: